arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Learning to use the tools
 ------

-It can be a big change to start to use scripted analysis instead of using point-and-click software!
-It requires time, effort, and lots of trial and error.
+While there are [prerequisitve skills and knowledge required for an Arcus project](https://forum.arcus.chop.edu/t/what-skills-and-knowledge-are-required-for-an-arcus-project/973), we offer complementary educational materials and support services.
+If you are used to point-and-click software, using scripted analysis for your research may take some time, effort, and trial and error.
 Arcus Education has many educational resources that may interest you.
-For more information, [put in a help ticket](https://support.arcus.chop.edu/servicedesk/customer/portal/6/create/248?q=education&q_time=1676498496556), visit [Education Office Hours](https://outlook.office365.com/owa/calendar/BKG-StandardArcusEducationOfficeHours@chop.edu/bookings/), visit our [list of self-guided tutorials](https://arcus.github.io/education_modules) that you can do on your own,  or email [`arcus-support@chop.edu`](mailto:arcus-support@chop.edu).
+[Education Office Hours](https://outlook.office365.com/owa/calendar/BKG-StandardArcusEducationOfficeHours@chop.edu/bookings/), visit our [list of self-guided tutorials](https://arcus.github.io/education_modules) that you can do on your own,  or email [`arcus-support@chop.edu`](mailto:arcus-support@chop.edu).
 We'd also suggest you check out the "New to" documents, which are good for every researcher to learn about:

 - **[New to data science](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_data_science.md#1)** is a document that introduces helpful tools and tips for working on data science projects that will be useful to scientists coming from other types of research.
 Even if you have experience in data science already, you may find it worthwhile to skim the subtopics in that section so you know what's available should you want to come back to it to reference later.
 - **[New to version control](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/new_to_version_control.md#1)** is a document that will help you get started with git, a powerful program for helping you keep track of your research documents over time.
 If you don't currently use git or another form of version control, we strongly recommend you work through that section.
 Version control is an extremely valuable tool for reproducible research, and although there is a bit of a learning curve, it really pays off.